flexibleplanner/flexibleplanner/public/resources/policies/end_user_license_agreement.md

 We shall at all times retain ownership of the application as originally downloaded by you and all subsequent downloads of the application by you.
 The application (and the copyright, and other intellectual property rights of whatever nature in the application, including any modifications made thereto) are and shall remain the property of us.

-We reserve the right to grant licenses to use the application to third parties.
+We reserve the right to grant licences to use the application to third parties.

 *Termination*